danielhenrymantilla/with_locals.rs/guide/src/cps-ergonomics.md

     let baz = { ... };
     ```

-    So, as you can see, all the remainders of the block the `#[with]` statement
+    So, as you can see, all the remainders of the block the special `let` is
-    is located in (`... // B`), needs to be moved inside that generate _ad-hoc_
+    located in (`... // B`), need to be moved inside that generated _ad-hoc_
     continuation closure, which thus requires the macro to be able to "butcher"
     these blocks as it sees fit.
-And the `#[with]` attribute applied to the
-    `let` binding statement has no such power.

     To achieve that, we need an attribute or a macro taking, _at least_, both
     the `let` binding and the `... // B` remainder of the block.

     That is, something (an **extra macro**) located _at least_, at an _outer_
     scope.
 A _preprocessor_, we could say, that will inspect the inner code,
-    looking for those `#[with] let ...` statements.
-At that point, it can
+    looking for those `let ...: 'special ... =` statements.
+At that point, it
-    apply the transformation, stripping, at the same time, the `#[with]`
+    can apply the transformation, stripping, at the same time, the `'special`
-    "attribute" itself (it turns out that the one located on `let`
-    statements is thus not a true attribute, just a dummy syntactic quirk used
-    to "mark" the `let ...` statements that the preprocessor needs to handle).
+    lifetime itself .

     > How "much outer"?
 How far?